 Stephen’s approach is unique.
 Each of Stephen’s presentation has been tailored to the specific organization, theme and topic to be covered, as well as the anticipated audience size and composition.
 The hand-out material provided allowed attendees to memorialize the issues he presented.

-Stephen also draws upon his twenty-plus years of experience in the fields of fraud and forensic accounting to illustrate key points with actual, real world examples and cases.
+Stephen also draws upon his twenty-four years of experience in the fields of fraud and forensic accounting to illustrate key points with actual, real world examples and cases.

 Organizations seek Stephen to present most frequently on topics including: